kaiusl/KLPlugins.RaceEngineer/NOTES.md

 ## BUGS!!!

-- [ ] BUG: When quering input pressure data we have race in db.
-A new insert could be started while query in under way.
 - [ ] BUG: Restarting session doesn't create new event but should as tyresets are reset.
     - Note: In multiplayer after race finished and session restarts to qualy it should remain the same event as the tyresets are not reset (Does this depend on session setup?
 Probably...)

+#### *DONE!*

+- [x] BUG: When quering input pressure data we have race in db.
+A new insert could be started while query in under way.
+    - FIXED: Added mutex to db.
-- [ ] POSSIBLE BUG: Data is not reset after the event, but is it properly set at the start of event?
+- [x] POSSIBLE BUG: Data is not reset after the event, but is it properly set at the start of event?
 CHECK!!!
+    - FIXED: Added reset at end of game.

 ## Definite todos

 - [ ] Try to get rid of as much pm.GetProperty as possible.
-That thing is really slow.
+That thing is quite slow.
-- [ ] Use broadcast data for track grip status
-- [ ] Move database interactions to different thread or use async
-  - [x] Passed inserts off to separate threads.
-Joining every thread before next interaction with db.
-  - How to pass of queries to separate threads?
-- [ ] Store laps on different tyresets in a map to get rid of the query to db.
-- [ ] Use async to learn tyre pres models
 - [ ] Use machine learning to provide input tyre pressures.
   - [See more below...](#input-tyre-pressures)
 - [ ] Rework loading of previous data to be more representative of current condition.